bgsulz/Either-for-Unity/EXAMPLES.md

 The `Optional<T>` utility type allows for pseudo-optional parameters as generic arguments.
 Use the `None.Instance` property to simulate passing in no argument.

+#### How is this different from `Nullable<T>`?

+Like Maybe or Option types from functional languages, `Optional<T>` enforces handling the None case, resulting in stabler code with less NullReferenceExceptions.

 ```cs
 using Extra.Either;
 using UnityEngine;